civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 2.3

-For greater certainty, nothing in this Act is to be construed as abrogating or derogating from the protection provided for the rights of the Indigenous peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.
+This Act is to be construed as upholding the rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982`, and not as abrogating or derogating from them.

 ### Section 2.4